GetWellClinic/ai-moa/gwc-aimee/Readme.md

 ### 3. Create new EMR user: AI, MOA ###

-A. Create AI MOA user in EMR
+Create AI MOA user in EMR

 Aimee AI will access the EMR with a user account you create for her.